Magzzie/School_District_Analysis/README.md

     | With Old THS 9th Scores | 81.87784018381414 | 78.98537145774827 |
     | With Null THS 9th Scores | 81.85579580976001 | 78.93053295099331 |

-- The total number of Thomas High School students in 10th-12th grades was 1,174, down from 1,653 after removing 9th graders.
 - The counts of students who passed reading and math had also changed after replacing THS 9th graders' scores with nulls. <br>

     |  | Passing Reading Count | Passing Math count  |